tupinamba-energia/software-engineer-test/INSTRUCTIONS.md

 6. We don't expect you to finish the project, it's the process that matters.
 So by the end of the 4 hours just stop, zip your local repository, and send it to who is following your hirirng process.
 7. Don't use all 4 hours to code.
 Separate 30 min ~ 1 hour from the end of the 4 hour period to write your `README.md` file with your thoughts, what you expected to do, planning, how to run etc...
 Remember, **communication** is one of the skills evaluated.
 You can use anything to explain what are your thoughts, a video (you can use [Loom](https://www.loom.com/) to record your screen and your camera), an audio, a presentation, and/or of course, writing on the README, to explain what you planned to do.
 Anything that makes you feel comfortable.
 8. You can/should use any AI to help you, but please comment which one you used on your `README.md`
-9. You need to use Typescript to develop the solution.
+9. You need to use **Typescript** to develop the solution.
-10. You can choose any Test Framework to write your tests but please make a `npm run test` command so we can run it.
+10. You can choose any Test Framework to write your tests, but please make a `npm run test` command so we can run it.
 (If you don't know how to write automated tests you can skip it, but this will be considered negative on your evaluation)

 Given this rules lets go to the test!